Jefferson City, Missouri: History

 Jefferson City was also chosen by the lawmakers as the site of a state prison.
 This prison, named the Missouri State Penitentiary, opened in 1836.
 This prison was the unfortunate home to multiple infamous Americans, including former heavyweight boxing champion Sonny Liston, Martin Luther King Jr. assassin James Earl Ray, and infamous 1930s bank robber Pretty Boy Floyd.

 During the American Civil War (1861–1865), Jefferson City was occupied by Union / Federal troops.
 The elected state legislature of the General Assembly were driven from Jefferson City by Union Army General Nathaniel Lyon (1818–1861).
 Some of the rebelling legislators later reconvened in nearby Neosho and passed an ordinance of secession from the Federal Union.

 Missouri was claimed by both the southern Confederacy and the Federal Union of the remaining United States, as was neighboring border state of Kentucky to the east, also split by the impending conflict of civil war.
 Missourians were strongly divided and many people in the state—especially in St. Louis—supported the Union, while other areas of the state, such as Missouri's Little Dixie were strongly pro-Confederate, further west along the Missouri River between Jefferson City and Kansas City.

 German immigrants created vineyards in small towns on either side of the Missouri River, especially on the north from the city east to Marthasville, located outside of St. Louis.
 Known as the "Missouri Rhineland" for its vineyards and first established by German immigrants in the mid-1800s, this region has become part of Missouri's agricultural and tourist economy.

 2019 tornado

 Approximately 15 minutes before midnight on May 22, 2019, a tornado emergency was issued for the Jefferson City area.
-Minutes later, a destructive EF-3 tornado caused extensive damage on the southwest side of the city.
+Minutes later, a destructive EF3 tornado caused extensive damage on the southwest side of the city.
 At least 20 people were injured, but none were killed due to this tornado.
 The tornado originally touched down west of Eldon before heading its way to Jefferson City.